doccaz/scc-tools/README.md

 removing record from cache: {'id': 21851832, 'name': 'zypper', 'arch': 'x86_64', 'version': '1.14.51', 'release': '3.52.1', 'products': [{'id': 2219, 'name': 'SUSE Linux Enterprise Server LTSS', 'identifier': 'SLES-LTSS/15.1/x86_64', 'type': 'extension', 'free': False, 'edition': '15 SP1', 'architecture': 'x86_64'}], 'timestamp': '2022-03-12T02:15:30.193223', 'repository': 'Basesystem Module 15 SP2 x86_6415 SP2x86_64', 'product_id': 1939}
 searching for zypper for product ID 1939 in SCC
 ```
+3) the same cache mechanism is implemented for Public Cloud images, using data from SUSE PINT (pint.suse.com).
+In this case, the information about active/inactive/deprecated/deleted images are kept for 7 days, and automatically refreshed upon running.

-3) it also contains an internal table correlating each product to modules (taken from RMT).
+4) it also contains an internal table correlating each product to modules (taken from RMT).
 This is necessary in order to maintain cache consistency, as sometimes a suitable updated package resides in a different module repository, and we need to know what was the original product ID in order to return the correct cache entry.

-4) there is an additional command-line option:
+5) there is an additional command-line option:
 ```
--f|--force-refresh              Ignore cached data and retrieve latest data from SCC
+-f|--force-refresh              Ignore cached data and retrieve latest data from SCC and public cloud info
 ```
 This ignores the cache and goes straight to SCC for the latest data (the results are added to the cache at the end for later use though).

-5) it's also heavily multi-threaded, and as such it has a way more complex data locking logic.
+6) it's also heavily multi-threaded, and as such it has a way more complex data locking logic.

 *IMPORTANT*: as we discovered through testing, running multiple parallel copies of this version may "lose" some of the recently refreshed cache entries.
 This limitation is by design.
 What happens is that in every session I read the cached entries to memory, then write it all at the end.
 Everything is changed in-memory.
 So, whoever runs last "wins".
 This is to avoid thousands of small disk writes, and possibly being called a "disk killer" :-)
 In the future I intend to implement a more robust cache backend (sqlite?) and address this.
 I might also merge it back to a single version of the script.